bicf0/BiCF/README.md

-# Demo Videos For <<Bi-Level Clip Fusion for Human Mesh Reconstruction from Monocular Videos>>
+# Demo Videos For 'Bi-Level Clip Fusion for Human Mesh Reconstruction from Monocular Videos'
 There are severl demo videos including dataset videos and internet videos.
 These demo videos are passed *TCMR* and *BiCF(ours)* to get the below results respectively.
 Through these video visualization, you can find out model is more effctive, and especially generative to out-of-domain(internet) videos.

 ## Demo 1(internet) on TCMR